-Colonel Sir George Everest was a Welsh surveyor and geographer and Surveyor General of India between 1830 and 1843.
+Colonel Sir George Everest was a British surveyor, geographer and Surveyor General of India between 1830 and 1843.
 Everest was largely responsible for leading the completion of the Great Trigonometric Survey of India, which ensured the accurate mapping of the subcontinent.

 3 November 2017